DHCS Comprehensive Quality Strategy

 DHCS Strategy for Quality Improvement in Health Care report, and created the

 State of California Department of Health Care Services Comprehensive Quality Strategy (CQS) report.
 The CQS outlines the Department's process for developing and maintaining a broader quality strategy to assess the quality of care that all of our beneficiaries receive, regardless of delivery system, and defines measurable goals and tracks improvement while adhering to the regulatory managed care requirements of 42 Code of Federal Regulations (CFR) 438.340.
 The CQS covers all Medi-Cal managed care delivery systems, including the Medi-Cal managed care plans, county mental health plans, Drug Medi-Cal Organized Delivery System, and the dental managed care plans, as well as non-managed care departmental programs.
-The report also highlights delivery system reform; the coordination of efforts to improve performance on behavioral health CMS Core Set quality measures; and the proposed Medi-Cal Healthier California for All, a multi-year initiative by DHCS to implement overarching policy changes across all Medi-Cal delivery systems.
+The report also highlights delivery system reform; the coordination of efforts to improve performance on behavioral health CMS Core Set quality measures; and the proposed California Advancing and Innovating Medi-Cal (CalAIM), a multi-year initiative by DHCS to implement overarching policy changes across all Medi-Cal delivery systems.